tk3369/www.ahsmart.com/pub/the-meaning-of-functions.md

 Well, it's probably fine because `Meeting` is my own data type.

 However, it also means that I should not let anyone else use `Meeting`.
 Why?
-That's becasue another developer will probably get very confused to experience my `length` function returning a string rather than a number, and that could cause serious problems.
+That's because another developer will probably get very confused to experience my `length` function returning a string rather than a number, and that could cause serious problems.